sophieams/Engels-CLS-Thesis/README.md

 theoretical mathematical modeling of suicide.
 In the data-driven machine learning section, we use GNNs to explore their capabilities with next-step prediction of symptoms related to suicidality.
 We also perform some risk-based clustering.

 ## Data-driven Section
-The data necessary to reproduce these results is available upon request to thomas.forkmann@uni-due.de.
+The data necessary to reproduce these results is available upon request.
+If interested, send requests to thomas.forkmann@uni-due.de.
 The original study from the data collection is summarized in the following paper.

 Thomas Forkmann et al. “Assessing suicidality in real time: A psychometric evaluation of self-report items for the assessment of suicidal ideation and its proximal risk factors using ecological momentary assessments.”
 In: Journal of Abnormal Psychology 127.8 (Nov.
 2018), pp. 758–769. issn: 0021-843X. doi: 10.1037/abn0000381.